Tuesday, April 27, 2010

 This happened last weekend outside Seattle at Kiana Lodge in Poulsbo overlooking Bainbridge Island.
 What a gorgeous place.
 It reminded me of Scandinavia before it was buried in volcanic ash.
 128 people and a cat met up to listen to a bunch of professional writers sharing their wisdom about everything from self publishing to writing through grief.

-I was hired to do a workshop on tragicomedy, an apt choice since I think I'm funny and everybody else thinks I'm tragic.
+I was hired to do a workshop on tragicomedy, an apt choice since I think I'm funny and nobody else does.
 Thirty-five people showed up in a cabin with stuffed moose.
 No, I'm not referring to the nice folks in the audience but to the aura of beautiful native Indian kitsch.

 Field End's Writer Conference was loaded with talent.
 There were so many writers I wanted to talk to, among them Bruce Barcott who was the delightful keynote speaker, and Gloria Burgess who did the opening address.
 But the conference only lasted a day, then we all went back to our semi colons.